chhjel/HealthCheck/README.md

 * Event notifications module for notifying through custom implementations when custom events occur.
 * Settings module for custom settings related to healthcheck.
 * IDE where C# scripts can be stored and executed in the context of the web application.
+* Access token module where tokens with limited access and lifespan can be created.

 ## Getting started